zacgwillis/ccna-portfolio/Single-Area OSPF Overview/README.md

 Begin by assigning appropriate IP addresses for each interface/link, bring the interface up, & test basic connectivity

 ## Procedure
-You can either configure OSPF w/ the traditional method using **network** commands, or the modern way w/ inteface config, which uses per-interface commands to specify which OSPF process ID & area to use
+You can either configure OSPF w/ the traditional method using **network** commands, or the modern way w/ interface config, which uses per-interface commands to specify which OSPF process ID & area to use

 ### Traditional Method:
 OSPF/Router Config, using **network** commands